 Nakamura is best known as the inventor of blue and white light-emitting diodes (LEDs).
 More than just bright, these LEDs are highly-efficient light sources, and the commercialization of this invention is allowing for consumers and corporations the world over to reduce their energy consumption.
 The road to this invention, however, was not easy.
 Much of Nakamura’s career through the 1980s was spent refining LEDs to make a blue LED that was both functional and marketable; it was not completed until 1993.

 For his work, Nakamura has received numerous awards and honors, including a Nobel Prize in Physics for his role in inventing blue-light LEDs, a Global Energy Prize, a Benjamin Franklin Medal in Physics, a Harvey Prize, and a Mountbatten Medal.

-Mechanical Engineering, Microelectromechanical Systems
+Areas of Specialization: Mechanical Engineering, Microelectromechanical Systems

 His research interests include microthermal heat management devices for use in minute integrated circuits, microfluidic systems for nano manufacturing, nanolattice metamaterials, nanoimprinted sensors and the optimization of microelectromechanical systems.
-He was a professor at the University of California at Berkeley’s College of Engineering for two decades and was also a project manager in the study of microelectromechanical for the Defense Advanced Research Projects Agency.
+He was a professor at the University of California, Berkeley’s College of Engineering for two decades and was also a project manager in the study of microelectromechanical for the Defense Advanced Research Projects Agency.

 As Dean, Pisano has promoted diversity at the school, with a 40% female hiring rate.
 He has made thoughtful and concerted efforts to maintain diversity throughout his department and has pushed for funding to support diversity-focused groups on campus, such as the Black Engineering and Science Students Association.
 His strategic plan for the school has resulted in strong growth and a new vision for the priorities of the school.